bgandon/killbill-simple-tax-plugin/README.md

 Upcoming improvements
 ---------------------

-1. Implement critical user story for European VAT:
+1. Implement critical user stories for European VAT:
    - B2B that have a valid VAT number aren’t charged VAT
    - B2B that don’t have a VAT number are charged VAT at their local rate
 2. Build a more comprehensive example configuration that embraces more